foxsin10/foxsin10/README.md

 ### Hi there 👋

-- 🔭 I’m currently focusing on swift & iOS
+- 🔭 I’m currently focusing on Swift & iOS
-- 🌱 I’m currently learning SwiftUI
+- 🌱 I’m currently learning SwiftUI 3.0 and flutter
-- 👯 Was working at a Finance LLC